 You can see why governing floating cities will be a dynamic, competitive industry.
 As with any such industry, I have great confidence that it will produce useful innovations I would never have dreamed of.
 DG, like AC, produces good government through competition.
 I don't claim this will result in utopia, but it will increase both private freedom and the efficiency of public efforts.
 Note that the advantages of dynamic geography are not specific to libertarian or AC politics - all kinds of government will be made more efficient by DG.
 In fact, it may turn out that both communism and anarcho-capitalism are infeasible on land but workable at sea.

 Are such settlements technologically feasible?
 I have done a fair amount of research on the subject and concluded that they are not only practical but reasonably cost-effective.
-I am currently writing a book on the subject, called Seasteading.
-For more detailed information, see the draft, which is available on the web .
-Note that even if the technical problems are an issue, we have transformed a political problem into an engineering one - and humans are good at solving engineering problems.
+I am currently writing a book on the subject, called Seasteading (This book is now offline, but I will put it up again if there is sufficient demand).
+Note that even if the technical problems are an issue, we have hopefully at least transformed a political problem into an engineering one - and humans are good at solving engineering problems.

 Under anarcho-capitalism, individuals are free to switch providers of any individual service without physically moving.
 In dynamic geography, modules can always choose an entirely different government by switching location.
 There is no conflict between these ideas, and in fact a great deal of synergy.
 An AC system seems much more likely to form and remain stable under DG, for several reasons.